vishnu60-oss/User-Management-System/README.md

 # User-Management-System
 The simple web application is designed to manage user information using a combination of HTML, CSS, JavaScript, Node.js, Express, and MongoDB.
 The application provides users with the ability to create, edit, and delete their details, as well as update their existing information.
+With this web application, users can easily interact with the system to perform various tasks related to their personal information.
+They can create a new user profile by entering their details, such as name, email, and other relevant information.
+The application ensures the security of user data by storing it in a MongoDB database.
+The integration of HTML, CSS, and JavaScript enables the creation of an intuitive and visually appealing user interface.
+The frontend components work harmoniously with the backend components, powered by Node.js and Express, to deliver a seamless user experience.